TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/48 - Galatians/Galatians 5/Galatians 5.4.md

 ---

-Ye are severed from Christ, ye who would be justified by the law; ye are fallen away from grace.
+You are alienated from Christ, you who desire to be justified by the law.
+You have fallen away from grace.